MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/troubleshooting/ad-fs-tshoot-extranet.md

          if ($ctlMatch -eq $null)
          {
        $atLeastOneMismatch = $TRUE
-          Write-Warning "This cert is NOT in the CTL: $certThumbprint – $certSubject"
+          Write-Warning "This cert isn't in the CTL: $certThumbprint – $certSubject"

        if ($repair -eq $TRUE)
        {